gchumillas/schema-fixer/README.md

 # Schema-Fixer

-**What is this?** It's a fixer.
-It fixes "any data" preserving the types. **What is this not?** It's not a parser or a validator.
-Just a fixer. **Why?** Because you don't want to deal with `null` or `undefined` values ​​or invalid data formats that can break your application.
+**What is Schema-Fixer?**

+Schema-Fixer is a lightweight utility designed to sanitize data while preserving its types.

+**What is it not?**

+Schema-Fixer is not a transformer or a validator—it doesn't validate correctness or enforce structure.
+It simply "fixes" data to align with a given schema.

+**Why use Schema-Fixer?**

+Handling `null`, `undefined`, or unexpected data formats can lead to application crashes or unintended behavior.
+Schema-Fixer ensures that your data conforms to the expected schema, allowing your application to run smoothly without errors caused by malformed input.

-Key features:
+## Key Features

-- Never fails.
-It can fix any data against a given schema.
+- **Reliable and Fail-Safe**<br> Schema-Fixer can process any data against a given schema without failing.

-- Infers types from the schema.
+- **Type Inference**<br> Automatically infers data types based on the provided schema.

-- Transforms `null` and `undefined` ​​to default values.
+- **Graceful Handling of `null` and `undefined`**<br> Replaces `null` or `undefined` values with predefined default values, ensuring data integrity

-- Excludes unwanted properties to prevent code injection.
+- **Prevents Unwanted Properties**<br> Excludes extraneous or unexpected properties, mitigating risks like code injection.

 ## Install